JilvinAbraham/port-knocking/README.md

 ### 7. Perform the Knock Sequence to Close the Port

+Install knockd or you can even use telnet as an alternative.
 To close the port, execute the following `knock` command:

 ```bash